LeadPages/api-standards/readme.md

 The action taken on the representation will be contextual to the media type being worked on and its current state.
-Here's an example of how HTTP verbs map to create, read, update, delete operations in a particular context:
+Here's an example of how HTTP verbs can map to different actions depending on context.

 | Method          | Endpoint          | Description         |
 | --------------- | ---------------   | ------------------- |